stelzch/zotero.koplugin/README.md

 In it's default configuration KOReader seems to open a dialog asking whether to write annotations into the pdf file.
 Do *not* write annotation to the file.
-It probably is most convenient by disabling this dialog by going to 'Top Menu -> Settings (cogwheel) -> Document -> Save document (write highlights into PDF)' and ticking 'Disable'
+It is probably most convenient to disable this dialog by going to 'Top Menu -> Settings (cogwheel) -> Document -> Save document (write highlights into PDF)' and ticking 'Disable'